-Cellular link (only with LTE products): The state is up when the cellular link is established.
+Digital input (Only on product with digital input): The state is 1 when the digital input is active.

 Wireless client assoc: The event can be linked only with the SNMP trap action.
 It sends a notification when a client associates or dissociates with one access point.